janogonzalez/janogonzalez.github.io/about.md

 layout: default
 title: About
 ---
 Hi!
-I'm Jano, a Site Reliability Engineer based in Berlin.
+I'm Jano, a Senior Software Engineer based in Berlin.

 I work as a Staff Engineer for the Reliability team in [Contentful][contentful].